MicrosoftDocs/azure-dev-docs/articles/go/key-azure-services-for-go.md

 ---
 title: Key Azure Services for Go developers
-description: Azure has over 100 services, but these are the 8 services most frequently used by Go developers ms.date: 11/08/2021 ms.topic: conceptual ms.custom: devx-track-go
+description: Azure has over 100 services, but these are the 8 services most frequently used by Go developers. ms.date: 11/08/2021 ms.topic: conceptual ms.custom: devx-track-go